Areas of specialization:

 Friginal, E. (2013).
 Developing Technical Writing Skills Using Corpora.
 English for Specific Purposes, 32 (1), 208-220.

 Friginal, E., Pearson, P., Di Ferrante, L., Pickering, L., and Bruce, C. (2013).
 Linguistic Characteristics of AAC Discourse in the Workplace.
 Discourse Studies, 15 (3), 21-47.

 Friginal, E. (2013).
 Assessment of Oral Performance in Outsourced Call Centers.
 English for Specific Purposes, 32, 25-35.

-Friginal, E. (in press).
+Friginal, E. (2015).
 Telephone Interactions: A Multidimensional Comparison.
 Edited by Vivana Cortes and Eniko Csomay, Corpus-Based Research in Applied Linguistics: A Tribute to Douglas Biber, pp. 26-47.
 Amsterdam: John Benjamins Publishing Company.